-Plan Active and Healthy Streets

-To promote the development of a network of active, healthy, attractive, high quality, green, and safe streets and public spaces which are inviting, pedestrian friendly and CCUV37 easily navigable.
+It is the Po It is the Policy of Dublin City Council: CCUV37 Plan Active and Healthy Streets To promote the development of a network of active, healthy, attractive, high quality, green, and safe streets and public spaces which are inviting, pedestrian friendly and easily navigable.
 The aspiration is to encourage walking as the preferred means of movement between buildings and activities in the city.
 In the case of pedestrian movement within major developments, the creation of a public street is preferable to an enclosed arcade or other passageway.

-High Quality Streets and Spaces

-To promote the development of high-quality streets and public spaces which are accessible and inclusive in CCUV38 accordance with the principles of universal design, and which deliver vibrant, attractive, accessible and safe places and meet the needs of the city's diverse communities regardless of age, ability, disability or gender.

-Permeable, Legible and Connected Public Realm

-To deliver a permeable, legible and connected public realm that contributes to the delivery of other key objectives of this development plan namely active travel and sustainable movement, quality urban design, healthy placemaking and green infrastructure.
+CCUV38 High Quality Streets and Spaces To promote the development of high-quality streets and public spaces which are accessible and inclusive in accordance with the principles of universal design, and which deliver vibrant, attractive, accessible and safe places and meet the needs of the city's diverse communities regardless of age, ability, disability or gender.
+CCUV39 Permeable, Legible and Connected Public Realm To deliver a permeable, legible and connected public realm that contributes to the delivery of other key objectives of this development plan namely active travel and sustainable movement, quality urban design, healthy placemaking and green infrastructure.
+CCUV40 Public Safety To promote the development of a built environment and public spaces which are designed to deter crime and anti-social behaviour and which promote safety, as set out in the 'Your City Your Space' Public Realm Strategy 2012.
+CCUV41 New Infrastructure Development Infrastructure projects in Dublin City should ensure placemaking outcomes through a design-led approach.
+Dublin City Council will work the relevant agencies / infrastructure providers to achieve public realm enhancements in the design, implementation and delivery of infrastructure projects.
+CCUV42 Public Realm - City Centre To move to a low traffic environment generally and to increase the amount of traffic free spaces provided in the city centre over the lifetime of the Plan as well as create new high quality public realm areas where possible taking into account the objective to enhance access to and within the city centre by public transport, walking and cycling.

-Public Safety

-To promote the development of a built environment and CCUV40 public spaces which are designed to deter crime and antisocial behaviour and which promote safety, as set out in the 'Your City Your Space' Public Realm Strategy 2012.

-New Infrastructure Development

-Infrastructure projects in Dublin City should ensure placemaking outcomes through a design-led approach.
-CCUV41 Dublin City Council will work the relevant agencies / infrastructure providers to achieve public realm enhancements in the design, implementation and delivery of infrastructure projects.

-Public Realm - Key Urban Villages/Urban Villages

-To provide environmental and public realm improvements in Key Urban Villages and urban villages around the city through the implementation of Local Environment Improvement Plans / Village Improvement Plans and Placemaking Strategies in order to support the regeneration and revitalisation of the city's urban villages.
-Such plans:

-- (i) will identify opportunities for micro spaces (small spaces to facilitate lingering and social, community and cultural interaction and events); and - (ii) will be informed by walkability exercises led by older people, parents, visually impaired and people with disabilities, to make city outdoor spaces more accessible and safe for all, creating walkable communities and age friendly spaces.
+It is the Policy of Dublin City Council: CCUV43 Public Realm - Key Urban Villages/Urban Villages To provide environmental and public realm improvements in Key Urban Villages and urban villages around the city through the implementation of Local Environmental Improvement Plans / Village Improvement Plans and placemaking strategies in order to support the regeneration and revitalisation of the city's urban villages.
+Such plans: (i) will identify opportunities for micro spaces (small spaces to facilitate lingering and social, community and cultural interaction and events); and (ii) will be informed by walkability exercises led by older people, parents, the visually impaired and people with disabilities, to make city outdoor spaces more accessible and safe for all, creating walkable communities and age friendly spaces.
+CCUV44 New Development That development proposals should deliver a high quality public realm which is well designed, clutter-free, with use of high quality and durable materials and green infrastructure.

-New Development

-That development proposals should deliver a high quality public realm which is well designed, clutter-free, with use of high quality and durable materials and green infrastructure.
 New development should create linkages and connections and improve accessibility.